Quick reference guide

 Foreign shareholders of Swedish companies are not subject to tax on capital gains in Sweden, unless the shares are allocated to a permanent establishment in Sweden.
 As a consequence of the Swedish participation exemption rules, capital gains from the sale of shares or partnership interests by Swedish companies are exempt from corporate income tax if the sold shares have been held for business reasons.
 Correspondingly, the acquisition cost is neither deductible nor depreciable.
 Non-listed shares/interests held as capital assets are always considered held for business reasons.
 Listed shares/interests held as capital assets are considered held for business reasons if the shares/interests have been held for at least 12 months and the holder controls at least 10% of the votes or holds the shares as a result of the business conducted by the holder or an affiliate of the holder.
 If shares are held in an EU company, the shareholding also qualifies as holding for business reasons if the holding is at least 10% and the shares are current assets, provided that certain conditions are met.

 Sweden has a tax consolidation regime in place.
-A Swedish parent company owning more than 90% of a subsidiary may give or take a group contribution to/from the subsidiary, provided that the ownership has existed during the entire fiscal year of both companies or since the subsidiary started its business, and provided that returns are submitted to the Tax Agency in the same submitting period.
+A Swedish parent company owning more than 90% of a subsidiary may provide or receive a group contribution to/from the subsidiary, provided that the ownership has existed during the entire fiscal year of both companies or since the subsidiary started its business, and provided that returns are submitted to the Tax Agency in the same submitting period.
 Consolidation is also allowed between two subsidiaries.

 Tax losses may be carried forward indefinitely.
 Tax losses carried forward may be transferred with the company, but following a change of control in a company (i.e., when the decisive influence over the company has changed), there may be restrictions on the right to deduct losses.
 These rules are complex and a proper analysis should be conducted before directly or indirectly acquiring a Swedish company with tax losses.